jshuadvd/hacks-n-notes/event_sourcing.md

 - Event Sourcing is a combination of an EventStore that uses CQRS and [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) (Domain Driven Design)
 - The input is a command which gets validated by a CommandHandler
 - Then it outputs one or many events that are stored transactionally (bundled in a single commit).
+- Then they are published on a message broker such as MassTransit so that subscribed event listeners (or Observers) can trigger their Projection Builders.

 ### Pros